dmuller189/C-Process-API-Tutorial/README.md

 These sections are not loaded from disk, but rather represent segments in memory that can grow and shrink as the process runs and uses memory.
-The stack is a dynamically sized region in memory that grows from the top of the memory adress space downward, and contains local variables, and information when functions are called, such as deep recursive calls.
+The stack is a dynamically sized region in memory that grows from the top of the memory address space downward, and contains local variables, and information when functions are called, such as deep recursive calls.

 The heap is a dynamic memory segment that grows from the bottom up, and